 Industrial engineers design, develop, implement, and improve integrated systems that include people, materials, information, equipment and energy.
 The mission of the Department of Industrial and Manufacturing Systems Engineering is to meet the highest standards of excellence in teaching, research, service and professional practice and thereby establish itself as a leader among academic departments of industrial engineering.

 Our department offices are located on the third floor of Black Engineering Building.
-Instructional and research laboratories are on the ground and first floors of Black and in old Sweeney.
+Instructional and research laboratories are on the ground and first floors of Black Engineering Building.

 What is it that Industrial Engineers do?